Updated to reflect 2019 versions of Domo vs. Tableau

 The biggest differences center around implementation and pricing.
 If you’re looking for a strictly cloud-based app to build attractive dashboards and share access among the whole team, Domo may be the better choice.
 If you work in a hybrid environment and would like to provide desktop access to a few power users, consider Tableau.

 And don’t forget, Tableau and Domo aren’t the only BI solutions on the market.
-Use our our Product Selection Tool for BI software, or click on the image below to get started with a customized list of options based on your needs.
+Use our our Product Selection Tool for BI software, or click on the image below to get started with a customized list of software recommendations based on your needs.